kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 This annotation allows you to modify the status code used for permanent redirects.
 For example `nginx.ingress.kubernetes.io/permanent-redirect-code: '308'` would return your permanent-redirect with a 308.

+### Temporal Redirect
+This annotation allows you to return a temporal redirect (Return Code 302) instead of sending data to the upstream.
+For example `nginx.ingress.kubernetes.io/temporal-redirect: https://www.google.com` would redirect everything to Google with a Return Code of 302 (Moved Temporarily)

 ### SSL Passthrough

 The annotation `nginx.ingress.kubernetes.io/ssl-passthrough` instructs the controller to send TLS connections directly